In this blog post, we look at why the user manual has been replaced by companies building "knowledge base" libraries of content for their customers.

 However, our buying habits have changed.
-By the time I forked over my deposit (new house money) on a camera, I had done hours of research: I’d looked at YouTube tutorials, reviews, knowledge hubs, and forums alike before making a decision.
+By the time I forked over my deposit (new house money) on a camera, I had done hours of research: We’d looked at YouTube tutorials, reviews, knowledge hubs, and forums alike before making a decision.

 And this led me to what is an increasingly obvious truth:

 The user manual is only for users post-purchase

 As mentioned, the user manual is only for when someone has purchased a product.